2i2c-org/infrastructure/docs/topic/billing/tools.md

 1. The amount of memory allocated to that node
 2. The amount of CPU allocated to the node
 3. (If tagged correctly) The base disk allocated to that node
-4. Any network costs accured by actions of processes on that node (subject to some complexity)
+4. Any network costs accrued by actions of processes on that node (subject to some complexity)

 However, they have quite a few limitations as well: